helenclx/leilukin-site/src/slashes/statements/colophon.md

 ## Host and Domain

-* Deployed to [Hostinger](https://www.hostinger.my/) from this site's GitHub repository with a GitHub action
+* Deployed to [Hostinger](https://www.hostinger.my/) from this site's Gitea repository with a Gitea Action, using the [easingthemes/ssh-deploy](https://github.com/easingthemes/ssh-deploy) GitHub Action.
 * The domain name, {{ sitemeta.siteDomain }}, was registered on 30 May 2024, was purchased from, registered on, and is managed by [Porkbun](https://porkbun.com/)

 Previously, this website was hosted on [Neocities](https://neocities.org/) until 31 May 2024, and [Netlify](https://www.netlify.com/) until 25 July 2024.